Natural Theology

 We must respect history and not just make it up.
 Since the world is one, science based on the world is also one.
 If theology joins the scientific community, we will eventually find ourselves with one theology as we have one biology and one physics.

 The Roman Catholic Church promises to save us from a paper tiger.
 There is no evidence for the Fall, although it is clear from ancient literature that many imagined life without work, pain and care when times were tough.
 It is also clear that the wealthy, in their various ways, set out to realize this ideal of effort free life.
-On the whole the rich and powerful used violence to enslave other people to build and run their Shangri-Las.
+On the whole the rich and powerful use violence to enslave other people to build and run their Shangri-Las.

 Although we can see the Universe as one and divine, things come and go within the Universe rather like ideas in our own minds.
 Almost every dynamic process that we observe has a beginning and an end, birth and death.
-This goes as much for the life of a star as it does for the frying of an egg.
+This goes as much for the life of a star as it does for frying of an egg.

 Our particular concern is for our own lives, and, as a consequence, the life (and death) of our planet Earth.
 We are becoming aware that this is an issue: first because our impact on the planet is increasing all the time; and second because more people are looking at the Earth through increasingly powerful instruments.
 United Nations Environment Programme